tel: (530) 752-1615

 Amber Harden arrived at the UC Davis Humanities Institute in February of 2014 with a background in event planning and program management, recruitment, payroll, and accounting.
 She is currently working on her Associates degree in Social and Behavioral Sciences.
 Amber serves as the Mellon Research Initiative Assistant managing logistics and coordinating events.

 Mellon Public Scholars Program Manager

-Rachel Reeves joined the Humanities Institute as a Ph.D.
-Candidate in British History after having served in several public policy positions during her graduate program.
+Rachel Reeves recently finished her Ph.D. in British History after having served in several public policy positions during her graduate program.
 She is universally interested in the ways social structures are actively maintained.
-Her dissertation asks how the eighteenth-century Anglican clergy defended their authority after the Toleration Act.
 She has held research fellowships with Yale, UCLA, and the University of London’s Institute for Historical Research, as well as a Mellon fellowship through their UC Davis Research Initiative in Early Modern Studies.
-Her policy work includes writing for the UC Davis Center for Poverty Research, consulting for Congressman John Garamendi’s rural Grants Initiative, and serving under State Senator Lois Wolk’s legislative consultant on her End of Life Option Act, 2015.
-She also served briefly with the CIA (Culinary Institute of America).
+She has also written for the UC Davis Center for Poverty Research, consulted for Congressman John Garamendi’s rural Grants Initiative, and served under State Senator Lois Wolk’s legislative consultant on her End of Life Option Act, 2015.
+She served briefly with the CIA (Culinary Institute of America).
 As the Program Manager for the Mellon Public Scholars Program, Rachel is proud to bring diverse, engaged work opportunities to UC Davis humanities graduate students.

 Before becoming a Californian, Elliott worked in Drury University’s web office, in Springfield, Missouri, where he graduated with a bachelor’s degree in math, computer science, and physics.
 Elliott divides his time between the DHI and the University Writing Program.
 At the DHI, he is responsible for website maintenance and production.